-The Red Lotus Sea showcases its beauty during Thailand’s cool season, but the peak blooms occur from beginning of December to the end of February.
-The best time of day to see the lotus blossoms is between 6:00am until 11:00am or 12:00pm.
+The Red Lotus Sea showcases its beauty during Thailand’s cool season, but the peak blooms occur from the beginning of December to the end of February.
+The best time of day to see the lotus blossoms is between 6 am until 11 am or 12 pm.

-This natural attraction is the perfect place to visit during the Valentine’s Day weekend!
-The Red Lotus Sea Festival is also held in mid January every year at the nearby Wat Bandiem (วัดบ้านเดียม), which is alternatively referred to as Wat Mahathat Thep Chinda.
+This natural attraction is the perfect place to visit during Valentine’s Day weekend.
+The Red Lotus Sea Festival is also held in mid-January every year at the nearby Wat Bandiem (วัดบ้านเดียม), which is alternatively referred to as Wat Mahathat Thep Chinda.

 Pontoon boats offer rides onto the lake for 45 minutes or 90 minutes.
 These trips cost 300 and 500 baht, respectively.
 The pontoon boats have wide seats covered in straw mats and a canopy for shade and can accommodate up to ten passengers.
 Life vests are also provided.
 Although boat rides are available all day, the blooms begin to close against the afternoon heat.

-We visited this attraction during a day trip to Udon Thani, but if were going to spend more time there we would have booked a stay at The Pannarai Hotel.
-It’s in the heart of the city and goes for less than $50 per night.
+We visited this attraction during a day trip to Udon Thani, but if we were going to spend more time there we would have booked a stay at The Pannarai Hotel.
+It’s in the heart of the city and goes for less than 50 USD per night.

-We’ve also had friends rave about their stay at the Gecko Villa (also known as Green Gecko).
+We’ve also had friends rave about their stay at the Gecko Villa.
 This is perfect for larger groups so if we had several friends going on a trip we’d splurge and go to that hotel in Udon Thani instead.
 The added bonus is that it’s not far from the lake!